go-json-experiment/json/proposal.md

 	UnmarshalJSONFrom(*jsontext.Decoder, Options) error
 }
 ```
-The v1 interfaces are supported in v2 to provide greater degrees of backward compatibility.
-If a type implements both v1 and v2 interfaces, the v2 variant takes precedence.
-The v2 interfaces operate in a purely streaming manner.
-This API can provide dramatic performance improvements.
-For example, switching from `UnmarshalJSON` to `UnmarshalJSONFrom` for `spec.Swagger` resulted in an [~40x performance improvement](https://github.com/kubernetes/kube-openapi/issues/315#issuecomment-1240030015).
+The v1 `Marshaler` and `Unmarshaler` interfaces are supported in v2 to provide greater degrees of backward compatibility.

+The `MarshalerTo` and `UnmarshalerFrom` interfaces operate in a purely streaming manner and provide a means for plumbing down options.
+This API can provide dramatic performance improvements (see ["Performance"](#performance)).

+If a type implements both sets of marshaling or unmarshaling interfaces, then the streaming variant takes precedence.

+Just like v1, `encoding.TextMarshaler` and `encoding.TextUnmarshaler` interfaces remain supported in v2, where these interfaces are treated with lower precedence than JSON-specific serialization interfaces.

 ### Caller-specified customization